UweTrottmann/SeriesGuide/README.md

 # SeriesGuide Show Manager

-Android app to help you keep track of your favorite TV shows and movies.
+Android app to help you keep track of your favorite TV shows and movies.This app helps you as a companion which will guide you to watch some amazing movies with many different genre.

 [Download at seriesgui.de](https://seriesgui.de).